 A collation of trophies

 The Jordan 6 Rings was a sneaker that combined all the shoes MJ used at the peak of his career.
 Launched in 2008, 20 years after his retirement as a Chicago Bulls player, the Jordan 6 Rings release date celebrated his and his team’s NBA championship triumphs in the year 1991-1993 and 1996-1998.

 Air Jordan enthusiasts will readily detect the Jordan XI’s and XIII’s influence in the design of this shoe.
 The former sharing its classy look with the addition of patent leather and ribbed mesh upper while the latter gives it a somewhat aggressive appearance with its sole that resembled a panther’s paw.

 The detailing borrowed from other AJ models, although subtle, made this shoe even more attractive.
 Its lace locks and heel loops were acquired from the VI; the Huarache style sockliner was taken from the VII while its fuzzy tongue logo, Phylon Zoom Air, and Velcro strap all came from the VIII.
 To complete its look, it also adopted the XII’s “TWO3 logo” stitching on the tongue as well as the XIV’s “Jumpman” insignia at the bottom of the tongue.

-- Depending on the colorway, the shoe can be made of a mix of genuine leather, synthetic leather and mesh.
+- Depending on the colorway, the Jordan retro 6 Rings can be made of a mix of genuine leather, synthetic leather, and mesh.